 The kids were tucked into bed and there was still a good hour or so of daylight left so I headed out to the garden… First I harvested some marjoram from the wild bush in the orchard…

 Then I harvested a large bucket-full of comfrey.
 Cutting the leaves as close to the ground as possible, there is plenty of goodness in the stems as well as the leaves…

 I tidied up the rosemary bush and ended up with half a dozen woody branches…

 A couple of large borage plants (warning: wear gloves they are prickly).
 I love borage in my garden, and it seems now I have it, it is here to stay, self-seeding and showing up all around the garden.
-Their blue flowers attract bees which are very important for an organic garden to pollinate fruiting plants.
+Their blue flowers attract bees which are very important to pollinate fruit trees.

 And I found a small lemon balm plant under the lemon tree so that had to go in too…

 Now I had my garden goodies I made a pile on the ground and choppy chop chopped with my sharp garden secateurs to cut it all into 10 – 20 cm lengths.
 My large pile halved in size once chopped which I then scooped into the wheel barrow…

 And trotted off to the tomato bed, and spread my fragrant mulch about 2cm thick around the plants.